 Our Farm Philosophy

-The name Nourish Farm was inspired by the idea that we are nourishing our land (regenerative farming); nourishing our community (offering fresh, seasonal produce); and nourishing our souls (farming is hard work but therapeutic).
+The name Nourish Farm was inspired by the idea that we are nourishing our land (regenerative, organic farming); nourishing our community (offering fresh, seasonal produce); and nourishing our souls (farming is hard work but therapeutic).

 Nourish Farm is located in Turlock, California.
 We currently raise sheep, chickens, and pigs.
-We utilize our livestock for their meat and eggs, pasture management, regenerating our land and for their composting abilities!
-We have two garden locations on our property, one that has been in use since 2017 and one that will be starting it's first season in Spring 2019!
+We utilize our livestock for their meat and eggs, pasture management, regenerating our land and for their composting abilities.
+We have two garden locations on our property, one that has been in use since 2017 and one that we started in Spring 2019.

 Our farming philosophy is pretty simple, we run things at the farm as similar to their natural process as possible.
 This means, instead of tilling the soil, we just continue to add compost and organic matter to it.
 There are many benefits to no-till farming, including better water retention; healthier soil because it is undisturbed; healthier plants because of healthier soil; less weeds; larger earthworm and beneficial fungi population; less work on our part!

 We are not certified organic, but our practices reflect organic principles.
-We do not use pesticides or herbicides, we only use heirloom, non-GMO seeds for our plants, we create our compost for the gardens from our pasture fed animals' manure and other organic materials, and we don't add synthetic fertilizers to our crops.
+We do not use pesticides or herbicides, we only use non-GMO seeds for our plants, many organic and many heirloom varieties; we are always working to make our soil healthier; and we don't add synthetic fertilizers to our soil.